Treatment for cutaneous T-cell lymphoma CTCL

 Bexarotene (Targretin®) is a type of drug called a retinoid.
 It may be used to treat CTCL that has come back after other treatments.
 It is taken daily as capsules and may be used with other treatments, such as PUVA.

 Bexarotene can affect the levels of fats in the blood, and how your thyroid gland and liver are working.
 You will have regular blood tests to check for side effects.
 You doctor will explain the possible side effects and what to expect.

 ECP is a type of PUVA treatment for the blood.
 ECP treatment is used when there is a high level of abnormal lymphocytes in the blood.
 This may also help improve any skin symptoms caused by CTCL.

 You have a needle placed in each arm and these are connected to a machine.
 The machine takes a small amount of your blood from one arm.
 It collects some white blood cells (which include the abnormal lymphocytes) and returns the rest of the blood to your other arm.

 When enough white blood cells have been collected, a drug called psoralen is added to them.
 This makes the cells sensitive to ultraviolet light (UVA).
 The white blood cells are treated with ultraviolet light and are then returned to your body.

 After ECP, the drug psoralen will make you very sensitive to the sun.
 For the next 24 hours, you should protect your skin from sunlight even through windows.
 You should also wear sunglasses to protect your eyes outdoors or near fluorescent lights.

 ECP can take several hours.
-You usually have treatment for 2 days as an outpatient.
+You usually have treatment over 2 consecutive days as an outpatient.
 This is repeated every few weeks for several months.
 ECP is only available in some hospitals.
 Your doctor or nurse will give you more information.